The Trainer’s Tool Everyone Loves to Hate: The Facilitator Guide

 As a trainer, you will find yourself in two distinct situations.
 Situation one: you are handed a facilitator guide developed by someone else and expected to train from it.
 Situation two: you are asked to create a facilitator guide so other trainers can deliver the same workshop that you do.
 In order to be successful using or creating a facilitator guide, you need to understand what works and what doesn’t.

-Sometimes called the facilitator’s manual, proponents view this document as the key to a well-thought out and organized training session.
+Sometimes called the facilitator’s manual, proponents view this document as the key to a well-thought-out and organized a training session.
 When executed correctly, it guides the facilitator/trainer on all aspects of the training session.
-This includes: the table of content, room setup, facilitator preparations, learning outcomes, detailed script, instructions for activities, pictorials of visuals and time management.
+This includes the table of content, room setup, facilitator preparations, learning outcomes, detailed script, instructions for activities, pictorials of visuals and time management.

 The challenge is that there isn’t one definitive template or format for facilitator guides.
 To paraphrase Forrest Gump – a facilitator guide is like a box of chocolate, you never know what you’re gonna get.

 While variety in a box of chocolates has its tasty advantages – it also has some unappetizing drawbacks; the same can be said of the state of the facilitator guide in today’s training environment.

 As Kim Rayner, Strategic Growth and Change Partner at JPMorgan Chase, says, “Every pro I’ve worked with has a preferred style, it is truly a challenge to use one created by someone else.”

 Some are formatted in the notes section of a PowerPoint with minimal talking points.
 Others are complex documents with lengthy scripts, multiple icons, tables, highlighted notes and detailed timing for every segment of the workshop.

 Talk to four different facilitators/trainers and they will give you four different opinions on whether or not facilitator guides are even necessary.